aerospaceresearch/findsatbyrf/README.md

 # Overview:
 This program finds the center in the frequency domain of a signal by time.

+Every major work on this repository is done by [Binh-Minh Tran-Huu](https://www.linkedin.com/in/tranhuubinhminh/) under instructions and monitor from mentor [Andreas Hornig](https://www.linkedin.com/in/andreas-hornig-253b2818/) of [Aerospaceresearch.net](https://aerospaceresearch.net/) as [a project participated in Google Summer of Code 2021](https://summerofcode.withgoogle.com/projects/#5393798554714112).

 # Usage:

 ## Step 1: Prepare your wave file (.wav/.dat) and a json file containing the information about your signal